Project Details - K8s

 *Name* - choose name for your query (e.g. My Query)

-Expression - fill in Metrics data (e.g. node_procs_running)
+*Expression* - fill in [*Metrics*](#metrics) data (e.g. node\_procs\_running)

 *Description* - describe your query (e.g. Node Process Running)